optimisticjc/OptimisticJC/README.md

 - 🔭 I’m currently working on improving my skills.
 - 🌱 I’m currently learning Linux
 - ⚡ Fun fact: I can teach you how to dougie
+- All I'm saying is; sometimes, all the world need is someone to smile back.
+So smile! :smile: